 It's simple!
 We use a Google Form to collect votes.
 Take a look at the rules, head to the form, and copy and paste links to your selected videos.

 Behind the scenes, we use a combination of Python scripts and spreadsheets to help check video eligibility, apply vote weights, and support preservation and posterity efforts.
 Automation may flag votes for manual review if something looks off, but no votes are ever disqualified automatically.
-Every ballot is ultimately reviewed by the current host.

-The weighted vote system [introduced January 2026] lets more people participate while still encouraging voters to support a variety of creators.
-Ballots with 5 to 10 videos count as a full vote, while ballots with fewer than 5 videos still count but are weighted proportionally.
 This helps prevent the results from being dominated by single-video voting while keeping the process fair and flexible.
 Breakdown: 1 video = 0.2 votes for that one video.
 2 videos = 0.4 votes each.
 3 videos = 0.6 votes each.
 4 videos = 0.8 votes each.
 5 to 10 videos = 1 whole vote for each video.

 The weighted vote cap [rule 5.e] is a safeguard that applies only to partially weighted ballots [ballots with fewer than 5 videos].
 It limits how many weighted votes a single channel/creator can receive from these smaller ballots.

 Yes, with some basic exceptions.
 You are encouraged to spread the word and encourage others to vote, even for your own videos!
 However, people who direct their followers to vote for multiple specific videos or do anything else to affect the outcome unfairly will be disqualified.
-If you ask your followers to vote for you, encourage them to read the rules.
-If all of your followers vote for the same five videos for example, those ballots will be disqualified.

 You can include up to two videos from the same creator!
+Please do not vote for more than two per creator.

 Yes, you can vote for your own videos as long as they meet the eligibility criteria outlined in the rules.
+Only vote for your own video if you expect others voters to also show interest though.
+If you're the only one voting for a video, it could be classified a filler vote.

 Since we allow votes for a myriad of video platforms, we want to make sure we're properly linking to and crediting the creator of a given video.
 For example: sometimes videos go missing and get re-uploaded.
 Sometimes Chinese creators have their videos re-posted to YouTube.
 In both of those cases, the original creator usually [but not always] endorses the re-uploads.
 An example of an ineligible link would be a Derpibooru upload from someone other than the creator while the creator's work is officially uploaded elsewhere.
 Direct proof of endorsement isn't required, but generally avoid voting for a link unless you're sure the creator of the video is cool with it. 👍